A fire at a wedding hall in northern Iraq has killed more than 100 people and injured 150

-MOSUL, Iraq (AP) — A fire that raced through a hall hosting a Christian wedding in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday, warning the death toll could rise.
+MOSUL, Iraq (AP) — A raging fire caused by fireworks set off to celebrate a Christian wedding consumed a hall packed with guests in northern Iraq, killing at least 100 people and injuring 150 others as authorities warned Wednesday the death toll could still rise.

-The fire happened in Iraq's Nineveh province in its Hamdaniya area, authorities said.
-That's a predominantly Christian area just outside of the city of Mosul, some 335 kilometers (205 miles) northwest of the capital, Baghdad.
+The fire happened Tuesday night in the Hamdaniya area of Iraq's Nineveh province in its, authorities said.
+The area, predominantly populated by members of Iraq's dwindling Christian minority, is just outside of the city of Mosul, some 335 kilometers (205 miles) northwest of Baghdad.

 Television footage showed flames rushing over the wedding hall as the fire took hold.
 In the blaze's aftermath, only charred metal and debris could be seen as people walked through the scene of the fire, the only light coming from television cameras and the lights of onlookers' mobile phones.

-Survivors arrived at local hospitals, receiving oxygen and bandaged, as their families milled through hallways and outside as workers organized more oxygen cylinders.
+Survivors arrived at local hospitals in bandages, receiving oxygen as their families milled through hallways and outside as workers organized more oxygen cylinders.

 The health department in Nineveh province raised the death toll to 114.
 Health Ministry spokesman Saif al-Badr earlier put the number of injured at 150 via the state-run Iraqi News Agency.